 For in vitro diagnostic use.
-RIDA®GENE Hospital Stool Panel is a real-time multiplex RT-PCR for the direct, qualitative detection and differentiation of norovirus (genogroup I and II), rotavirus and Clostridium difficile toxin-genes A (tcdA) and B (tcdB) in human stool samples.
+RIDA®GENE Hospital Stool Panel is a real-time multiplex RT-PCR for the direct, qualitative detection and differentiation of norovirus (genogroup I and II), rotavirus and Clostridium difficile toxin-genes A (tcdA) / B (tcdB) in human stool samples.
 RIDA®GENE Hospital Stool Panel real-time multiplex RT-PCR is intended for use as an aid in diagnosis of a hospital-acquired gastroenteritis.

-Hospital acquired or nosocomial diarrhea is defined as an acute episode of diarrhea after 72h of hospitalization (3-day rule).
+Hospital acquired or nosocomial diarrhea is defined as an acute episode of diarrhea after 72 hours of hospitalization (3-day rule).
 The causes of hospital acquired diarrhea may be infectious or non-infectious (e.g. medication or chemotherapy) and affects up to one third of hospitalized patients.
 Hospital acquired diarrhea can cause serious complications in patients and increases length and costs of hospital stay.